 Background

-The Arizona Miners strike was a result of when copper prices fell nearly in half in 1981.
+The Arizona Miners strike was a result of copper prices falling nearly in half in 1981.
 This fall in price resulted in copper mining companies needing to make layoffs, four-day workweeks and salary cuts in Arizona and New Mexico.
 These cuts were explained by Phelps-Dodge (a copper mining company in Arizona) to be necessary to keep the business alive.
-Labor Unions painfully accepted this, however it wasn’t enough to keep Phelps in business.
-In order reduce keep labor costs for the long-term, Phelps decided to cut COLA from the upcoming union contract.
+Labor Unions painfully accepted this, however it wasn’t enough to keep Phelps Dodge in business.
+In order to reduce or? keep labor costs for the long-term, PD decided to cut COLA from the upcoming union contract.
 They also proposed that workers take further cuts in wage scales, benefits, holiday, and vacation time (which was less than the workers could live with).
 Inability to find a compromise in preliminary negotiations triggered a strike amongst copper miners and the unions they belonged to.
 Phelps responded to this strike by maintaining production with plant supervisors and office personnel (Bandzak).

 Phelps-Dodge Perspective